ninjaProtocol/Arma3_F3Missions/fa3_c52_winter_invasion_B_v2.Altis/readme.txt

 timer if palyers left the area (while fighting back, etc.).
 Ideally, one would want to pause the timer, but that would involve scripts and I'm not in the mood for any more.

-Some ambient animations aren't playing on the FA mission testing server.
-Sitting and standing work fine.
-Not sure what's up.
-Leaving it in for now to test on the main server.

 All changelogs are for vX (where X={1,2,3...}) releases or bugfixes, not minor day-to-day work in-between.
 For my sanity.